Wake Up Dead Man: Christian faith vs. Religious wolves

 That’s the opposite of the church portrayed in “Wake Up Dead Man.”

-But I tend agree with the people who have called this one of the best movies about grace.
+But I tend to agree with the people who have called this one of the best movies about grace.

 7. Discovering the grace of Christ: Is God working silently to soften an atheist’s heart?